 by Gazette Staff

-The next select board meeting is scheduled for Tuesday, Sept.
-5, at 7 p.m. at the town hall.
+The next meeting is scheduled for Tuesday, April 4, at Town Hall.